 French finance minister Christine Lagarde is hotly tipped to replace Dominique Strauss-Kahn, arrested in New York last weekend on sex assault charges, as Managing Director of the InternationalMonetary Fund (IMF).
-Mediapart has exclusively obtained a copy of a confidential report (pictured) by the French national audit office, the Court of Accounts, which we publish here and which could potentially scupper her candidacy to become IMF chief.
+Mediapart has exclusively obtained a copy of a confidential report by the French national audit office, the Court of Accounts, which we publish here and which contains details that could potentially scupper her candidacy to become IMF chief.
 It throws deep suspicion on Lagarde's role, already the object of legal moves for suspected "abuse of authority", in a massive out-of-court settlement of 403 million euros of public funds awarded to controversial French tycoon Bernard Tapie in 2008.
 Laurent Mauduit reports.

 The report by the French national audit office investigates the background of an extraordinary government decision to enter into private arbitration in an until then long-standing court dispute that opposed the French state and flamboyant French tycoon Bernard Tapie.
 It also looks at the highly surprising decision not to appeal the judgment that awarded Tapie, on July 7th 2008, with 403 million euros to be paid from the public purse.

 The dispute centred on Tapie's alleged spoliation by the former state-owned bank Crédit Lyonnais during its mandated sell-off of Tapie's business interests, notably his controlling share of the Adidas sportswear and accessory company, in the early 1990s.
 Tapie became involved in a lengthy legal fight for damages which he brought against the French government agency responsible for the liabilities of the defunct bank,which collapsed following a high-risk lending scandal in1993.
 For more on the background of the dispute, and the chequered, twice-fold rags-to-riches life of Bernard Tapie, click here.